Q: What is Amazon WorkSpaces?

 Q: Can I print from my tablet or Chromebook?

-The Amazon WorkSpaces clients for tablets and Chromebook support cloud printing services including, but not limited to, Cortado ThinPrint®.
+A: The Amazon WorkSpaces clients for tablets and Android-compatible Chrome OS devices support cloud printing services including, but not limited to, Cortado ThinPrint®.
 Local and network printing are not currently supported.

 User Self Service Management